def-gthill/kenpali/kenpali-core.md

 If `by` is `null`, the elements are sorted in their natural order, following the [Comparison Rules](#comparison-rules).

 Otherwise, `by` is called on each element to obtain a sort key, and the elements are sorted by that sort key, again following the Comparison Rules.
+The `by` function is only called once for each element.

 The sort is stable: if the collection is a sequence, two elements with equal sort keys will appear in the same relative order in the sorted array as they were in the original sequence.

 Parameters: